 Is it to improve the senior’s cardiovascular health, give them more physical exercise, provide social support, or improve their mental health?

 Whatever the goal, the doctor or therapist will lay out a plan.
 This plan acts as a roadmap.as a roadmap.

 From there, you can introduce your senior to the cat or dog.

 They may see the therapy pet several times a week or even daily depending on the arrangement between you, the doctor, the therapist, and the pet handler.

 During this time, you will be in touch with the above parties frequently to ensure the pet therapy is progressing as expected.

 Can Robotic Pets Help For Dementia?

-As you can see in the image above, Ageless Innovation also has an adorable cat for seniors who prefer them.
+As you can see, Ageless Innovation also has an adorable cat for seniors who prefer them.

 - The ability to remain still for long periods